Privacy Policy

 You can set your browser to refuse all or some browser cookies, or to alert you when websites set or access cookies.
 If you disable or refuse cookies, please note that some parts of this website may become inaccessible or not function properly.
 For more information about the cookies we use, please see our cookie policy.

-• Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as GoCardless based inside the EU or PayPal based inside the EU.
+Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as GoCardless based inside the EU or PayPal or Stripe based inside the EU.
 They are controllers in their own right as we do not process the personal data it is processed via direct API and we only receive confirmation of successful payment.

 4. HOW WE USE YOUR PERSONAL DATA